GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 Environment
 -----------

+When a hook is run by Gerrit, the environment will have `GERRIT_SITE` set to the full path of the root of the Gerrit site ($site_path).

 When a project is given to a hook, the environment will have `GIT_DIR` set to the full path of the affected git repository so that git commands can be easily run.